CoolPerson879/RajScape-Docs/README.md

 # RajScape-Docs
-## RajScape-Docs is an open-source notepad system that is launching in February 2021.
+## RajScape-Docs is an open-source notepad system that launched in February 2021.
 Rules:
 - Everyone can use this
 - Make sure to give credit to "@CoolPerson879" when you use this